chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

   * CMake is available and ``cmake`` runs version 3.20 or later.

   * The LLVM backend is now the default and it is easiest to use it with a system-wide installation of LLVM and clang.
-On Mac OS X, LLVM 14 and 15 are supported.
-On other platforms, LLVM and clang versions 11 through 17 are currently supported.
+On Mac OS X, LLVM 14 through 18 are currently supported.
+On other platforms, LLVM and clang versions 11 through 18 are currently supported.
 If a system-wide installation of LLVM and clang with one of those versions is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).